Did You Know?

 Up to 17.5% of the children surveyed by the CDC were not receiving treatment for their diagnosed ADHD.

-The rate of emotional development for children with ADHD is as much as 30% slower than it is for children without the condition.
+The rate of emotional development for children with ADHD is as much as 30% slower.

 40% of children who have ADHD have at least one parent who has ADHD.